skyfielders/python-skyfield/skyfield/documentation/almanac.rst

 Phases of the Moon
 ==================

-The phases of the Moon are the same for everyone on Earth, so no Topos is necessary but only an ephemeris object.
-You can ask for the current phase of the Moon as an angle, where 0° is New Moon and 180° is Full:
+The phases of the Moon are the same for everyone on Earth, so you don’t need to specify the longitude and latitude of your location.
+Simply ask for the current phase of the Moon as an angle, where 0° is New Moon and 180° is Full:

 .. testcode::